NEW YORK STATE MOBILE PHONE & PORTABLE ELECTRONIC DEVICE TICKETS: VTL 1225c & 1225d

 It is a defense if the vehicle was not in motion or if you were communicating with police, fire department, hospital or physician regarding an emergency situation.

-(If you are charged with mobile phone or portable electronic device use, call me, Jeanne M. Beckmann, for a free consultation at 516-485-4888 or visit my website at www.NassauTrafficLawyer.com
+If you are charged with mobile phone or portable electronic device use in Nassau County, New York, call Jeanne M. Beckmann, Esq. for a free consultation at 516-485-4888 or visit my website at www.NassauTrafficLawyer.com